 Our Westonbirt Enchanted Christmas Review

-We want this review to be as evergreen as possible, so while we’ve highlighted where there are some differences this year compared with other years, we’ve used our experiences from both 2019 and 2020 to help us write it.
+We want this review to be as evergreen as possible, so we’ve used our experiences from multiple visits to help us write it.

 Once you’ve parked up and made your way over to where all the magic happens, you’ll find yourself at the Christmas Village.